gnuradio/greps/grep-0018-modernize-c++.md

 Benefits over `const`:
 * no risk of initialization order breakage
 * can be used in some places where const can't
-* enables compiler optimizations
+* enables compiler and link-time optimizations

 Recommendation: Same as for `const`, see above.

-Risks: none
+Risks: can cause very minor OOT break between major versions

 ### Depointerization